Saigyo Hoshi’s Path - [Official] Sakaide City, Kagawa Tourism & Travel Guide | Odekake Kakehashi Sakaide

 西行法師の道

-The path includes approximately 800 stone steps with an elevation difference of about 230 meters.
-As there are no vending machines along the way, please bring a water bottle during summer months.
+The approximately 800 stone steps reach about 230m high, and there are no vending machines or drink vendors along the way.
+Please bring appropriate hydration during the hot and humid summer season.

 INFORMATION